Chillsmeit/chillsmeit.com/content/authors/Bernardo Melo/_index.md

 superuser: true

 # Role/position/tagline
-# role: ''
+ role: 'IT Freelancer, Ex-SysAdmin'

 # Short bio (displayed in user profile at end of posts)
-bio: Sys Admin / IT Freelancer
+# bio: Sys Admin / IT Freelancer

 # Interests to show in About widget
 interests: